secured lock Secured with SHA-256 Encryption

 What is automobile insurance fraud in Minnesota?

-The quantum of penalty is contingent on either the value of the fraud committed or the economic harm suffered by the victim.
+The quantum of the penalty is contingent on either the value of the fraud committed or the economic harm suffered by the victim.
 Minnesota state law awards the following penalties for insurance fraud:

 Fraud valueImprisonmentFine